Selecting the Right Sales Channel Strategy for Distribution

 Distribution Intensity

 Distribution intensity is best examined geographically.
-It uses an intensive distribution approach if management distributes its products in all or most retail outlets in a trading area that normally carries such a product.
-The trading area may consist of a city or some portion of a city.
+It employs an intensive distribution approach, where management distributes its products in all or most retail outlets within a trading area that typically carries such products.
+The trading area may encompass a city or a portion of a city.

 If only one retailer or dealer in the trading area distributes a product, the management is following an exclusive distribution strategy.
 Different degrees of distribution intensity can be implemented.

-Distribution intensity depends on several factors, some the result of management’s preferences and some determined by product in market influences.
+Distribution intensity depends on several factors, some of which are the result of management’s preferences and some are determined by product in market influences.

 The major steps in making the decision are:

-Identifying the range of feasible distribution intensities taking into account the size and characteristics of the target market, product, and the requirements likely to be imposed by perspective intermediaries.
+Identifying the range of feasible distribution intensities, taking into account the size and characteristics of the target market, product, and the requirements likely to be imposed by prospective intermediaries.

 Select the alternatives compatible with the proposed target market and marketing program positioning strategy.